 * * *

-Bianca Garza, who shot photos of me and the band performing at the Black Swamp Arts Festival in Bowling Green, Ohio last September (and whose pictures grace this blog post) has an extraordinary series of House Concert photos on her website.
+Bianca Garza, who shot photos of me and the band performing at the Black Swamp Arts Festival in Bowling Green, Ohio last September (that's her photo her, of me playing a show with Etienne Charles, Nathan Peck and Mazz Swift) has an extraordinary series of House Concert photos on her website.
 I urge you to have a look -- her photos convey the power of these experiences far better than I can with these words.